WilliamsPaleoLab/WilliamsPaleoLab.github.io/datavis.md

 We use [GitHub](https://github.com/WilliamsLabPaleo) to share code for individual and group research projects.
 [Williams Lab](https://github.com/WilliamsLabPaleo) holds code for group projects.
 See the People page for GitHub links for individual accounts.

 #### _**Tilia**_
-[Tilia](http://www.tiliait.com/) is software deveoped by Eric Grimm upload, download, and view data from Neotoma.
+[Tilia](http://www.tiliait.com/) is software developed by Eric Grimm upload, download, and view data from Neotoma.
 It is a primary tool for Neotoma Data Stewards.

 #### _**Flyover Country**_
-[Flyover Country](http://fc.umn.edu/) is an iOS and Android App for viewing geological data while flying, driving, and traveling.
-Includes Neotoma data!
+[Flyover Country](https://flyovercountry.io/) iOS and Android App for viewing geological data while flying, driving, and traveling.
+Includes Neotoma data!## Older Resources

-## Older Resources
 <hr>

 These materials are less up-to-date but are maintained for purposes of archival and reproducibility.